Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Conclusions

 \section{Conclusions}

 We gave a unified derivation of various stochastic quantum equations for the exact non-Markovian evolution of open quantum systems by using a new technique based on the application of the Wick's theorem on ordered contours.
 In one of our fundamental equations [Eq.~\eqref{eq:twostate}] the effect of the environment is encoded through a single stochastic field $\xi_\alpha(z)$ defined on the Keldysh contour; when decomposed in its physical-time components with a Keldysh rotation, the well-known stochastic von Neumann equation (SVNE) is obtained [see Eq.~\eqref{eq:stocvon}].
-Although Eq. \eqref{eq:stocvon} has already been derived and extensively studied in the literature, our approach constitutes an alternative to other common techniques that have been employed before (such as path integration) and allows for an easy generalization of the SVNE to the case in which the stability condition does not hold [see Eq. \eqref{eq:gaussian_exact_shifted}] and in which there are initial correlations between the system and the environment [see Eq. \eqref{eq:ordenv_mod}].
-Thanks to the new perspective offered by our technique, we realized that the symmetric component $\nu_\alpha(t)$ of the Keldysh-rotated noise is all that one needs to characterize the solution of the SVNE, even though more work is needed to find a corresponding stochastic master equation.
+Although Eq. \eqref{eq:stocvon} has already been derived and extensively studied in the literature, our approach constitutes an alternative to other common techniques that have been employed before (such as path integration) and allows for an easy generalization of the SVNE to three important cases: (i) when the stability condition does not hold [see Eq. \eqref{eq:gaussian_exact_shifted}], (ii) when there are initial correlations between the system and the environment [see Eq. \eqref{eq:R_solutionCorr}], and (iii) when calculating the generating function in a TPEM scenario [see Eq. \eqref{eq:stocvonlambda}].
+Thanks to the perspective offered by our technique, we noted that the symmetric component $\nu_\alpha(t)$ of the Keldysh-rotated noise is all that one needs to characterize the solution of the SVNE, even though more work is needed to find a corresponding stochastic master equation.
 Moreover, at least in the semiclassical limit of an environment in a state with very broad position and momentum uncertainty, we managed to give a partial operational meaning to such noise.